 The first byte addressed can be at any memory location.
 The address is automatically incremented by one after each byte of data is shifted out.
 When the highest address is reached, the address counter will roll over to the 000000h address, allowing the entire memory to be read with a single FRDIO command.
-FRDIO command is terminated by driving CE# high $(V_H)$ .
+FRDIO command is terminated by driving CE# high (V_H) .

-The device supports "continuous read mode", which can reduce instruction overhead in the following read operation, by applying mode bits during dummy period.
+The device supports the "continuous read mode" by applying mode bits during dummy period.
 Mode bits consist of 8 bits such as M7 to M0.
-Four cycles after address input are reserved for mode bits in FRDIO execution.
+Four cycles after address input are reserved for Mode bits in FRDIO execution.
 M5 bit and M4 bit value determines continuous read mode.
 The rest of 6 bits become don't care for future use.

-When mode bits are XX10XXXXb (where X is don't care), it enables the "continuous read mode" and subsequent FRDIO execution skips command code.
+When Mode bits are XX10XXXXb (where X is don't care), it enables the "continuous read mode" and subsequent FRDIO execution skips command code.
 It saves cycles as described in Figure 8.5.

-When the mode bits are different from XX10XXXXb (where X is don't care), the device exits the "continuous read mode".
+When the Mode bits are different from XX10XXXXb (where X is don't care), the device exits the "continuous read mode".
 After finishing the read operation, device becomes ready to receive a new command.
 SPI or QPI mode configuration retains the prior setting.
 Mode bit must be applied during dummy cycles.
 Number of dummy cycles includes same number of mode bit cycles, data output will start right after mode bit is applied.